ng-learn-org/workshop/README.md

     ```

   note: we add our js file wrapped in a 'build comment' so our toolchain converts it from coffee script to javascript.

+- To prove our point, we will add a Run block to our module.
+Run blocks are the closest thing in Angular to the main method in Java.
+  It will be executed after all the dependencies have been injected.
+Open app.coffee and make the following modification

+    ```
+    angular.module("myStoreApp", []).
+      run ->
+        console.log 'Its alive!'
+    ```